 The doctor compares the symptoms to the criteria mentioned in the diagnostic and statistical manual of Mental Disorders (DSM-5), published by the American Psychiatry Association.

 Personality disorder has its own set of diagnostic criteria, and, according to DSM-5, the diagnosis includes long-standing noticeable deviation from the social prospects that commonly leads to substantial distress or damage.

 Treatment of Personality Disorders

-Treatment of personality disorders mostly involves a complete course of psychological therapy, which normally last for at least six months or longer and will depend on the severity of the condition, along with other co-existing problems.
+Treatment of personality disorders mostly involves a complete course of psychological therapy, which normally lasts for at least six months or longer and will depend on the severity of the condition, along with other co-existing problems.

-Treatment mostly depends on the particular type of personality disorder, situation and life severity.
+Treatment mostly depends on the particular type of personality disorder, situation, and life severity.

-This treatment encompasses the discussion of thoughts, feelings and behavior with the help of a trained professional.
+This treatment encompasses the discussion of thoughts, feelings, and behavior with the help of a trained professional.
 The main aim of this treatment is:

-- Improve patients’ ability to control their feelings, emotions and thoughts.
+- Improve patients’ ability to control their feelings, emotions, and thoughts.

 - There are few therapies which mostly focus on dysfunctional thoughts.

 - They help people get to know the social-relationships in a better way.